Spring Bay, Saskatchewan

 Spring Bay is a hamlet in the Canadian province of Saskatchewan.
+It is on the eastern shore of Last Mountain Lake.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Spring Bay had a population of 20 living in 13 of its 39 total private dwellings, a change of from its 2016 population of 10.
 With a land area of 0.22 km2, it had a population density of in 2021.